 - Grinding your teeth (bruxism)

-- Certain medications such as SSRIs (used to treat depression) or dopamine inhibitors (used to treat Parkinson's)
+- Certain medications such as SSRIs (used to treat depression) or dopamine agonists (used to treat Parkinson's)

 - Shift work